Energy Saving Lighting Tips Page 2

 The biggest question we get these days is “What can I do to save on my electric bill?”
 We’ve found that most people want to conserve, but not if it costs lots of money or if the light doesn’t meet their standards.
 Today’s energy efficient lighting options are economical and provide superior light.
 Here are some great ways you can reduce your energy consumption and save $ today.

-- Ceiling Fans– Reduce your air conditioning bill by installing more ceiling fans and run them more often.
+Ceiling Fans– Reduce your air conditioning bill by installing more ceiling fans and run them more often.
 Be sure fan runs counter-clockwise in the summer to provide constant air movement to cool you down naturally.
+Make sure to shut them off when you leave the room.
+The cooling effect only comes when the moving air is blowing against your skin.
 Bonus tip – run the fan clockwise in the winter to keep warm air from gathering on the ceiling.
 The clockwise motion will move the warm air out towards your walls and down, keeping you toasty.
+You should only run the fans on a low setting in the Winter to move the air.
+Anything more is wasted energy.

 - Energy Saving Light Fixtures– Energy Star now certifies hundreds of light fixtures.
 Most come with Energy saving bulb included.
 The most common uses are closets, hallways, lamps, outdoor, but feel free to use your imagination.